lnmesquita1/refera.server/README.md

 You can test the API on postman or in other program you prefer.
 I didn't implement any authorization for the endpoints, but I put all the dependencies for OAuth2 authorization flow.
 You can check in the end of this readme how to implement this authorization.

+This API is also running in heroku.
+If you are not running the project locally, you can change the prefix `localhost:8080/` to `https://refera-server.herokuapp.com/`

 - This is the endpoint to create order: POST `localhost:8080/api/order`.
 Example of the body request:
 ```
 {